-What is the cash basis of accounting?
+What is cash basis accounting?

-Definition of the cash basis of accounting
+Definition of cash basis accounting

 Cash basis accounting is an accounting method that allows certain businesses to record their income and costs at the date the money comes in or is paid out, rather than the date displayed on an invoice they issue or bill they receive.

 Cash basis accounting can be used by the following types of businesses, as long as their turnover is under £150,000 a year:

 Limited companies and limited liability partnerships (LLPs) can’t use cash basis accounting, and must use accruals basis accounting instead.

 When a business uses cash basis accounting, certain costs are not allowable for tax relief, such as bank interest over a limit of £500.

 You can find out more about the difference between cash basis accounting and accruals basis accounting in our dedicated guide.